 A single, responsive design is cheap and effective.
 Your users won’t know the difference.

 Ditch Push Notifications

-I bring you the seemingly simple idea of Push Notifications (aka, a money suck that you should ditch ASAP unless it’s necessary).
+We bring you the seemingly simple idea of Push Notifications (aka, money suck that you should ditch ASAP unless it’s necessary).
 Here’s why: